Ménière’s disease

 5. Injection Therapy (less common)

-• Steroids or gentamicin injected into the ear in more severe cases
+• Gentamicin injected into the ear in more severe cases.

 6. Surgery (rare)